 Reuseable glassware (test tubes, flasks, beakers) must be rinsed in the sink and then placed in the large wash tub.
 Remove tape and any other labeling.
-Graduated pipettes (1 ml, 5 ml, 10 ml) must be placed in the pipette cylinder next to the sink.
-All spectrophotometer and durham tubes should be bleached and tossed in glass waste boxes.
+Graduated pipettes (1 ml, 5 ml, 10 ml) must be placed in the pipette cylinder containing 10% bleach next to the sink.
+All spectrophotometer and durham tubes should be bleached and tossed in bihazard boxes.